 When it comes to opiate addiction and detox, there are more options available than there are for other addictions.
 Maintenance medications, like Subutex, are a viable option that help opiate addicts control the withdrawal process and its symptoms.
 Also known as buprenorphine, Subutex detox can be greatly beneficial for opiate addicts.
-Please call 800-483-2193 to learn about what treatment options are available and to be directed to a treatment program that meets your needs.
+Please call 866-351-3840(Who Answers?) to learn about what treatment options are available and to be directed to a treatment program that meets your needs.

 Subutex Detox Lets You Feel Normal

 According to SAMHSA, Subutex does not create a high, like that common with opiates or other detox medications.
 Instead, many patients report feeling “normal.”
 The medication’s main ingredient, buprenorphine, works by stimulating the brain’s opioid receptors in the same manner that the abused substance would.

 Effectively, it tricks the brain into thinking that it has received the illicit drug and will still produce the euphoric effect that opioids cause, just in a reduced form.
 The high associated with opiates often comes, not from the drug’s interaction with the opioid receptors, but from the drug’s interaction with the rest of the brain and body.
 Subutex focuses on the receptors and little else, preventing that high sensation.

 Contact us now to find opiate detox centers near you!

 It Has Fewer Side Effects